-Rule 3.
+Rule 4.
 Discipline by Another Court.

-- A. A lawyer disciplined by another court in the United States shall promptly notify this court in writing and furnish to the clerk of the court a certified copy of the order of discipline.
-A lawyer suspended or disbarred by another court in the United States shall immediately cease to practice before this court.
-A lawyer subjected to a reprimand may continue to practice, pending review by this court. - B. A final adjudication in another court that the lawyer has been guilty of an offense leading to the action referred to in Rule 3A shall establish conclusively the conduct for the purposes of proceeding in this court unless the lawyer requests a hearing and carries the burden of showing that such prior action lacked due process. - Rule 4.
-Disbarment by Consent or Resignation in Other Courts. - A. A lawyer who is disbarred or suspended by consent or agreement or who resigns from the bar of another court in the United States to avoid further discipline must advise this court in writing and immediately cease to practice before this court.
-The lawyer shall furnish a certified copy of the disciplinary order or letter of resignation to the clerk. - B. Upon request by the lawyer, the court will follow the due process procedure in these rules to determine under what conditions the lawyer might continue to practice in this court.
+- A. A lawyer disciplined by another court in the United States must notify this court in writing within 30 days and furnish to the clerk of the court a certified copy of the order of discipline.
+A lawyer suspended or disbarred by another court in the United States will be suspended by the Southern District of Texas and must immediately cease to practice before this court.
+It is within the discretion of each Judge to allow an attorney under a probated suspension to appear in their court. - B. A final adjudication in another court that the lawyer is guilty of an offense leading to the action referred to in Rule 4A will conclusively establish the conduct for the purposes of proceeding in this court unless the lawyer requests a hearing and carries the burden of showing that the prior action lacked due process.

 Rule 5.
+Disbarment by Consent or Resignation in Other Courts.

+- A. A lawyer who is disbarred or suspended by consent or agreement or who resigns from the bar of another court in the United States to avoid further discipline must notify this court in writing within 30 days and furnish to the clerk of the court a certified copy of the disciplinary order or letter of resignation.
+A lawyer suspended or disbarred by another court in the United States will be suspended by the Southern District of Texas and must immediately cease to practice before this court. - B. Upon request by the lawyer, the court will follow the due process procedure in these rules to determine under what conditions the lawyer might continue to practice in this court.

+Rule 6.
 Charges of Misconduct Warranting Discipline.